BrisbaneITCrowd/CPT110-A2/raspberryPi.md

 As more and more businesses look to save money, the way forward for them could be by utilizing the Pi for everyday use.

-All the Pi would be doing is basically connecting to their existing cloud service and dependent on the application, the processing power of the Pi would be enough to get them through.
+All the Pi would be doing is basically connecting to their existing cloud service and dependent on the application; the processing power of the Pi would be enough to get them through.

 They could also use one single Pi as a virtual host and potentially save even further by have two or more users accessing virtual machines from the host Pi.

-I think this will create more jobs for business as the continual shift toward cloud based services and the lessening of traditional server rooms based onsite means the IT budget will shrink substantially.
+I think this will create more jobs for businesses as the continual shift toward cloud based services and the lessening of traditional server rooms based onsite means the IT budget will shrink substantially.

 This will allow more room in the budget for more staff to join and help grow the business.
-Whether that be in sales or customer service, who knows? but it would be a potential and significant shift in the way IT is used in future business.
+Whether that be in sales or customer service, who knows?
+But it would be a potential and significant shift in the way IT is used in future business.
 The downside to this might be in the sales arena of the bigger manufacturing companies that produce desktop computers for business use.

 I would expect to see either a pushback from these companies to retain their clients or they would adopt the technology and  submit their own products into the marketplace.